 TESTBEDS

-A testbed (also commonly spelt as ‘test bed’ in research publications) is a platform for trialling development projects.
-Testbeds generally involve rigorous, transparent and replicable testing of, for example, scientific theories, computational tools and new technologies.
+A testbed (also commonly written as ‘test bed’ in research publications) is a platform for trialling development projects.
+Testbeds generally involve rigorous, transparent and replicable testing of scientific theories, innovative solutions, computational tools and new technologies.

-Some e-Navigation Testbeds have already taken place.
-Additionally, there are a growing number of testbeds currently under way.
-A more complete list of known Testbeds can be found at IALA e-Navigation web portal (www.e-navigation.net)
+A number of e-Navigation testbeds are already in place, trialling e-navigation concepts.
+Additionally, there are a growing number of testbeds currently under development.
+A list can be found at the IALA e-Navigation web portal (www.e-navigation.net).

-e-Navigation testbeds allow for early detection of new system functionality, operational usability, areas of enhancements and identification of weaknesses.
-Ideally, testbeds should be linked to human-centred design processes, to ensure any operational usability issues, are detected early.
-Testbeds should not, necessarily, be limited or restricted by current or planned architecture, data structures or existing procedures.
+e-Navigation testbeds allow for early identification and assessment of new system functionality, operational usability, areas of enhancements and identification of weaknesses.
+Ideally, equipment used in testbeds should be based on human-centred design processes, so that any operational usability issues are detected early.
+Testbeds should not be limited or restricted by current or planned architecture, data structures or existing procedures.

-Ideally, testbeds should be conducted in a controlled environment so that they do not adversely affect real-life situations, existing services and maritime safety.
-Conclusions can be drawn for many aspects of testbeds such as functionality, usability, feasibility and risk.
+Ideally, testbeds should be conducted in a controlled environment, so that they do not adversely affect real-life situations, existing services and, more widely, maritime safety.
+Conclusions can be drawn for many aspects such as functionality, usability, feasibility and risk.

-As e-Navigation evolves from concept to operational reality, the importance of testbeds will continue to grow.
+As e-navigation evolves from concept to operational reality, the importance of testbeds will continue to grow.

-There are testbeds that, while being not directly identified as e-Navigation testbeds, are nevertheless relevant to e-Navigation.
+There are testbeds that, while being not directly identified as e-navigation testbeds, are nevertheless relevant to e-navigation.
 The reporting of results from such testbeds is encouraged.

 Planning of testbeds

-Testbeds should take into account a structured, transparent, objective and repeatable methodology.
+Testbeds should be based on a structured, transparent, objective and repeatable methodology.
 Where the output is in the form of software tools, these should ideally be open-source, with arrangements in place for collaboration, incorporating user feedback and identified improvements.

 The planning of testbeds should include three design elements - portability, transparency, and relevance:

-Portability – means the ease with which stakeholders can adapt testbed findings for their own needs
+Portability – means the ease with which stakeholders can adapt testbed findings to their own needs

-Transparency – Maximum transparency and traceability to the original testbed aims
+Transparency –traceability to the original testbed aims

-Relevance – Testbeds for e-Navigation solutions should ideally be linked to user needs and the objectives of e-Navigation.
+Relevance – Testbeds for e-navigation solutions should ideally be linked to user needs and the objectives of e-navigation.

 In order to ensure that the testbed objectives are achieved, it is important to adopt a systems engineering approach.
-This comprises;
+This comprises:

 Stakeholder identification & analysis for relevance and priority